skip to content

 Aims

-The aims of the Summer Clerkship program include:
+The aims of the Summer Clerkship program include to:

 • assist law students to develop professional knowledge and skills within a legal environment